-STATISTICS GRADE 10-12 LENG PREREQUISITE: ALGEBRA II AND/OR QUANTITATIVE REASONING

-This course is designed to take a look into statistics with emphasis to its real world applications.
+PREREQUISITE: ALGEBRA II AND/OR QUANTITATIVE REASONING & TEACHER RECOMMENDATION This course is designed to take a look into statistics with emphasis on its real world applications.
 The course will cover descriptive statistics, frequency distributions, statistical inference, probability, distribution patterns, regression and correlation.
 As an added bonus, study will attempt to delve into logical thinking and how to write logic statements.
 A graphing calculator with regression ability is required; the VHS staff recommends TI 83+.